ibrahim9492/THworks_Assignment/README.md

 The app is a Single-Page Application (SPA) using React and modern CSS, designed for clean UI and efficient state management.

-The frontend interacts with a backend API (for example at `http://localhost:3000/api`) which handles user authentication,

-task/habit management and insights.
+The frontend interacts with a backend API (for example at `http://localhost:3000/api`) which handles user authentication task/habit management and insights.

 ---